fooltowise/NeroNotes/Nero's Notes/How to build a moat around an investment process.md

 ## Moat is not an Edge

-Differenciation may not lead to outperformance.
+Differentiation may not lead to outperformance.
 See [[Sources of investment edge]]